Sorry, this program is not available for local students.

 Professional translators provide services for government and private agencies, translating documents for diplomatic, legal and business activities.
 Translators can also help with essential communication in many public service settings such as health information and legal processes.

-RMIT is a leader in delivering translator training programs that produce work-ready graduates.
+RMIT is a leader in delivering translation programs that prepare graduates to be work-ready.

 Please make sure that you indicate the language stream you want to study in your personal statement in your application.

-If your chosen language is not available this semester, we recommend applying for the S0133 Introduction to Interpreting and Translating Skill Set.
+If your chosen language is not available this semester, you will be considered for the S0133 Introduction to Interpreting and Translating Skill Set.

 International students, please note, the Skill Set does not provide access to an Australian student visa.